Kiichiro Toyoda: Labor dispute

 Despite the strong promotion of management rationalization measures, the company's business performance never recovered.
 The reason is, on October 25, 1949, GHQ issued a "Memorandum on the total removal of restrictions on the production and sale of automobiles".
 As a result, the production and sale of automobiles became free in principle, but about the supply of production materials, the allocation and distribution system by the Ministry of International Trade and Industry remained, and the prices of materials and automobiles remained regulated.
 Moreover, while the controlled prices of materials were gradually raised thereafter, while the controlled prices of automobiles remained unchanged until April 1950, the profitability of the automobile business remained extremely difficult.
-Not only Toyota Motor Corporation but also Nissan Motor Corporation and Isuzu Motors Corporation deteriorated in business performance.
+Not only Toyota Motor Corporation but also Nissan and Isuzu deteriorated in business performance.
 For the four and a half months from November 16, 1949, to March 31, 1950, the loss was 76.52 million yen, so Toyota Labor Union judged that the personnel cut was inevitable, and a quasi-fighting system was established in March of the same year.
 Since then, labor-management negotiations have intensified into long-standing disputes.
 Under such tension, Kiichiro, who was originally hypertensive, became ill, so negotiations with the labor union were handled by the management army instead of Kiichiro.
-However, On April 22, 1950, the company announced that it would carry out 1,600 voluntary retirements to the labor union.
+However, on April 22, 1950, the company announced that it would carry out 1,600 voluntary retirements to the labor union.
 On the other hand, since the company had promised not to lay off its personnel, the union naturally became furious and continued with extreme strikes.
 The strikes continued daily for about two months after the declaration, which caused production in April and May to drop 70% from its previous average.
-Since the company would be destroyed as it is, on June 5, 1950, Kiichiro announced that he would resign as the president to take on this series of responsibilities.
+Since the company would be destroyed as it was, on June 5, 1950, Kiichiro announced that he would resign as the president to take on this series of responsibilities.
 By his retirement, the strike ended finally.
 Everyone was shocked by Kiichiro's resignation, and the union also had a respect for Kiichiro.

 Retirement and death

 After retiring from the role of president, he created a laboratory at his home in Okamoto, Setagaya, Tokyo, and worked every day to design a small helicopter.
-On March 27, 1952, Toyoda died after suffering a fall resulting from a cerebral hemorrhage caused by chronic disease.
-He was 57 years old.
+On March 27, 1952, Toyoda died at the age of 57 after suffering a fall.
+It was thought the fall resulted from a cerebral hemorrhage caused by chronic disease.